Get Inspired by 10 Successful Giving Tuesday Campaigns

 8. Room to Read

 Many organizations opt to create crowdfunding campaigns or custom donation pages for their Giving Tuesday campaigns, but you might consider peer-to-peer fundraising to activate your community.
 Get them more deeply involved and eager to spread the word about your cause like this example from Room to Read.
-Room to Read is a nonprofit dedicated to children’s literacy and girls’ education across Asia and Africa, created a stunning, successful Giving Tuesday peer-to-peer campaign to kick off their holiday season.
+Room to Read is a nonprofit organization dedicated to children’s literacy and girls’ education across Asia and Africa, created a stunning, successful Giving Tuesday peer-to-peer campaign to kick off their holiday season.

 A captivating hero image instantly draws visitors in at the top of the page, followed by video highlighting the organization’s work.
 Custom impact blocks with beautiful images are striking and inviting.
 They showcase how fundraisers can move the needle for girls’ education and literacy.